A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

 And that is precisely when Christ first appeared to the Apostles … each of them … BUT Thomas.

-At some point, Thomas stated, “Enough you guys!
+At some point, Thomas stated, “Enough, you guys!
 Unless I see the nail marks in his hands, put my finger where they were, and put my hand to his side, I’m not buying it.”

-Many see only doubt in that declaration, and little else.
-In an effort to color Thomas and his uncertainty in a shade that will best “preach,” I can’t recall a sermon that ever noted the genuine hurt expressed in what Thomas was saying here.
+However, I can’t recall a sermon that ever stressed, much less even noted, the genuine hurt expressed in what Thomas was saying here.

 We should then be able to appreciate that Thomas was, like the rest of them, scared.
 Probably deprived of sleep, under immense anxiety, and with deep sorrow.
 His grief would have been measurably confounded by the seemingly out-of-left-field peace his peers had suddenly come to enjoy.